-It cannot be avoided – taking your pooch for walks everyday is necessary as an exercise routine, to do the bathroom business and it's an essential playtime activity for your dog.
-But daily dog walking, especially when you live in a city, can pose its own dangers, something new and even veteran pet owners sometimes forget to consider.
+It cannot be avoided – taking your pooch for walks everyday is necessary as an exercise routine, for bathroom breaks and playtime activity.
+But daily dog walking, especially when you live in a city, can pose its own dangers, something new and even veteran pet owners sometimes forget.

-Professional dog walkers, people who do this for a living, have noted before about all the potential hazards lurking around, posing risk to dogs and owners alike.
-As a pet owner, you must learn and practice dog walking safety and take certain precautions before you go for a walk with your Fido to avoid and prevent dangerous situations.
+Professional dog walkers have noted before about all the potential hazards lurking around, posing risk to dogs and owners alike.
+As a pet owner, you must practice dog walking safety and take precautions.
 Here are 15 dog walking dangers to consider and how to keep yourself away from these problems.

 If you have a senior dog, an arthritic dog, or if your pooch is not in the best shape of his life, exhaustion is a real danger.
 A tired dog is a good thing, but an overworked dog is at risk, according to animal scientists.
 Make sure that on longer walks your Fido is safe from getting overworked, especially if he's older.